-There are thousands of couples who get a divorce in Ontario.
+There are thousands of couples who apply for divorce in Ontario .
 Many use divorce lawyers to ensure that their divorce is handled professionally and with the expert attention that it deserves.
 However, those who attempt to represent themselves in court often find that they do not prepare their case properly.
 This may lead to mistakes and potentially increased costs.

 Types of Proceedings for Filing a Divorce in Ontario

 There are generally two ways in which a divorce in Ontario can be filed, either contested or uncontested.
 Here at Simple Divorce we assist couples with both types of divorce processes in Ontario.
 An uncontested divorce in Ontario refers mainly to a divorce proceeding in which the responding party fails to file an answer to an application for divorce and fails to contest any issues raised in the divorce.
 However, a contested divorce in Ontario is just the opposite – the parties are likely disputing some issue regarding the divorce, whether it is spousal support, child support, property issues and etc.

 Legal Representation for Filing Divorce in Ontario